Blog

 The European context

-While this article has focused mainly on U.S. regulations, it's worth noting that European markets are also moving toward stricter price discrimination enforcement.
+While this article has focused mainly on US regulations, it's worth noting that European markets are also moving toward stricter price discrimination enforcement.
 Thus, a global approach to compliance is advisable for multinational corporations.

-Final thoughts on mastering price discrimination
+Final thoughts on price discrimination

-Price discrimination is a potent, real-world strategy for businesses aiming to maximize revenue and cater to different consumer needs.
 While it promises various advantages, like optimizing capacity and capturing a consumer's willingness to pay, it comes with its own set of complexities.
 Among these are legal considerations, particularly in the wake of the FTC's renewed focus on the Robinson-Patman Act.

 Elevate your pricing strategy with Simon-Kucher